janny801/youtube-discordbot/README.md

 - `!queue` – Displays the current queue of songs.
 - `!volume <1-10>` – Adjusts the playback volume.

+## Understanding Discord Bot Tokens

+A **Discord bot token** is a unique identifier used to authenticate a bot with Discord’s API.

 ## Future Development